Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Methodology

+When updating $\theta_i$, actions sampled from other agents are treated as fixed and gradients are not propagated through these sampled actions.
+Moreover, OMSD uses a local coordinate-wise regularization step: the suffix behavior factors in $\mu_{-i}$ are treated as fixed references for this update, so the policy-gradient regularizer for agent $i$ only uses the conditional score $\nabla_{a_i}\log \mu_i(a_i\mid s,a_{<i})$.
+Under this update rule, we obtain:

 This gradient update allows each agent to balance between maximizing expected return and adhering to its own conditional behavior policy, conditioned on the updated actions of its prefix agents.
-Such bottom-up sequential guidance serves as a natural safeguard against distributional shift.
-Even when early agents in the sequence generate slightly OOD actions, the conditional dependency structure ensures that the current agent is updated with respect to a meaningful, in-distribution context.
+Such bottom-up sequential guidance helps reduce distributional shift by encouraging later agents to choose actions compatible with the prefix context.
+The sequential conditioning is used during policy optimization, while execution remains decentralized.